-Spread across golden sands washed by translucent waters, day beds draped in white canopies invite guests to unwind as they sip signature Havana cocktails leaving only to sample the delicious Mediterranean menu in the Chiri Sur water-side restaurant.
+Spread across golden sands washed by translucent waters, day beds draped in white canopies entice guests to unwind as they sip signature Havana cocktails leaving only to sample the delicious Mediterranean menu in the water-side Chiri Sur restaurant.

 There is also a spectacular VIP terrace hidden among the granite rocks.
 Known as the Rock Club, this is where the elite come to chink champagne and indulge in intimate dining, with international DJs and beautiful light shows ensuring all are kept entertained through to the early hours.

 The only beach club where you can laze on a sun lounger opposite Capri’s famous Faraglioni rock formations, Foretelina has been seducing Italy’s elite since Lucia Fiorentino and Peppino Arcucci opened a little restaurant on this idyllic rocky outcrop in 1949.

 Bathe in the sun with a glass of legendary white wine sangria in hand and listen to the hypnotic sound of waves lapping against the rocks before filling up in the Fontelina restaurant under the shade of a pretty pergola.

 All-time favourites such as spaghetti with clams, fried paranza and seafood salad are never missing from the seafood-dominated menu and, only accessible by foot or boot, the venue is perfect for arriving by superyacht tender.